atorus-research/atorus-sas-macros/man/global/xcdtcdy.md

 # %xcdtcdy - Calculate Study Day from ISO 8601 Dates

 ## Overview
 The `%xcdtcdy` macro calculates the study day (--DY) variable from two SDTM character date variables in ISO 8601 format (--DTC).
-This is commonly used in clinical trials to calculate the number of days between a reference date (usually study start) and another event date.
+This is commonly used in clinical trials to calculate the number of days between a reference date (usually first study drug exposure) and another event date.

 ## Version Information
 - **Version**: 1.0